-US interest rates are currently near all-time lows.
-Broadly speaking, this suggests that investments made in debt products (e.g., bonds) are paying very little in returns, and so are not highly demanded by investors.
-Investors have little else to do with cash right now other than to put it into equities, which drives the stock market higher.
-As of January 22, 2021, we observe that relative to a normal interest rate environment the US stock market is Fairly Valued.
+US interest rates are coming up from a long stretch of all-time lows.
+Broadly speaking, this means that investments made in low risk products (e.g., bonds) are paying little in returns, and so are not highly demanded by investors.
+Traditionally risk-averse investors have little else to do with cash right now other than to put it into riskier equities, which drives the stock market higher.
+This model looks at the relative performance of the US stock market given current interest rates.
+As of January 31, 2024, the US stock market is Fairly Valued relative to a normal interest rate environment .

-Below is our composite chart showing the position of the S&P500 relative to its average position, and adjusted for average interest rates.
-Read the detail below to understand in inputs and limitations of this model.
+Below is our composite chart showing this model, which is a sum of US Treasury interest rates relative to historical average (red), and the S&P500 price relative to its own exponential trend line (blue).
+Read the detail below to understand the inputs and limitations of this model.

 There are two core reasons that stock markets and interest rates tend to move inversely with one another.